 Oregon Health & Science University Placement Rate: 95.51%

 In the Geneva, New York school, alumni involvement is evident through the HWS Career Network.
-In this initiative, volunteer alumni conduct workshops and host events or talks on professional life, career opportunities, mentorship programs, student referrals, and possible internship or entry-level job opening for HWS candidates to inspire their fellow alumni.
+In this initiative, volunteer alumni conduct workshops and host events or talks on professional life, career opportunities, mentorship programs, student referrals, and possible internship or entry-level job openings for HWS candidates to inspire their fellow alumni.

 Hobart and William Smith Colleges Placement Rate: 95.45%